EasyUni logo

 What makes journalism different from other majors is that graduates will carry along the journalistic principles upon graduation to apply in their career.

-Why should you study journalism?
+Why should you study journalism course in Malaysia?

-Below are some of the subjects structured by University Tunku Abdul Rahman (UTAR) that students will study over the course of 3 years:
+Below are some of the subjects structured by University Tunku Abdul Rahman (UTAR) that students will study over the journalism course of 3 years:

 Year 1